BrianGuo/Assignment4/README.md

 ***
 ###Miscellaneous
  - Each Node has a children() method that returns an ArrayList of all of its children.
 Mutation methods can use this to provide a general interface for both list-like and tree-like nodes, and do other things (like check if the Node actually has children).
- - Currently, swap mutations only swap the first 2 children.
 ***
 ###Known problems
  - The remove mutation does not appear to fully work--certain nodes don't seem to be affected, when they should.